Start Printed Page 1

 Terms and Conditions of the Exemption

-MSSB is hereby granted an exemption from the requirements of 31 CFR 148.3 and 148.4 for (i) any QFC entered into by MSSB with or on behalf of any customer of MSSB that is booked and carried in accounts at MSSB maintained for the benefit of such customer; (ii) any QFC entered into by MSSB with a clearing organization in order to facilitate the clearance or settlement of any QFC referenced in clause (i); and (iii) any QFC entered into by MSSB with an affiliate of MSSB in order to enable MSSB to fulfill its obligations under QFCs referenced in clause (i) or to hedge risk arising from QFCs referenced in clause (i), provided that such affiliate is a records entity required to maintain the records specified in 31 CFR 148.4.
+Each of WFCS and FiNet (each a “records entity”) is hereby granted an exemption from the requirements of 31 CFR 148.3 and 148.4 for the following: (i) Any QFC entered into by the records entity with or on behalf of any customer of the records entity that is booked and carried in accounts at the records entity maintained for the benefit of such customer and (ii) any guarantee of such an exempt QFC if the guarantor (x) is an affiliate of the customer whose obligations are guaranteed, (y) is itself a customer of the records entity, or (z) does not have any other QFCs with the records entity.
+In addition, WFCS is hereby granted an exemption from the requirements of 31 CFR 148.3 and 148.4 for QFCs entered into by WFCS with a clearing organization in order to facilitate the clearance or settlement of any QFC referenced in clause (i) of the preceding sentence.
 For purposes of the exemption, “customer” means a person who is a customer as defined in 15 U.S.C.
-78lll(2) with respect to any transactions or accounts it has with MSSB, and “clearing organization” has the meaning provided in 12 U.S.C.
+78lll(2) with respect to any transactions or accounts it has with the records entity, and “clearing organization” has the meaning provided in 12 U.S.C.
 4402.

 The exemption is subject to modification or revocation at any time the Secretary determines that such action is necessary or appropriate in order to assist the FDIC as receiver for a covered financial company in being able to exercise its rights and fulfill its obligations under sections 210(c)(8), (9), or (10) of the Act.
-The exemption extends only to MSSB and to no other entities.
+The exemption extends only to WFCS and FiNet and to no other entities.

 End Supplemental Information